 The name of this site, Section Hiker, refers to the Appalachian Trail which I began section hiking in 2007.
 To date, I’ve completed 1400 miles of the trail and hope to complete all of the sections between Georgia and Maine someday.
 I’ve also hiked:

 - The 272 mile Long Trail in Vermont, a National Scenic Trail.

 - 36th person to finish hiking all 1440 miles of the White Mountain National Forest trail system, plus I’m 98% through a second round.

-- Climbed all 48 of the 4000 footers in New Hampshire’s White Mountains (including a round during calendar winter).
+- Climbed all 48 of the 4000 footers New Hampshire’s White Mountains several times over, including a round during calendar winter.